 MS in Intelligence Analysis

-The Master of Science in Intelligence Analysis (MSIA) provides students interested in launching or advancing their career in intelligence analysis with the core competencies needed to succeed in an array of intelligence analysis roles.
+The Master of Science in Intelligence Analysis program provides students interested in launching or advancing their career in intelligence analysis with the core competencies needed to succeed in an array of intelligence analysis roles.
 The program provides a theoretical grounding in the discipline, as well as mastery of the core skills required to succeed as an intelligence analyst in the public and private sectors.
-JHU's MSIA degree emphasizes the critical thinking and analytical skills necessary to identify actionable insights from diverse and complex intelligence sources, and persuasively communicate those findings to decision-makers.
+JHU's MS in Intelligence Analysis degree emphasizes the critical thinking and analytical skills necessary to identify actionable insights from diverse and complex intelligence sources and persuasively communicate those findings to decision-makers.
 Courses are taught by leading practitioners in the intelligence community with significant opportunities for students to engage with both faculty and their peers.
 Graduates of the program will be highly qualified for key roles within public and private sector intelligence agencies.

-In addition to the general admissions criteria for all Advanced Academic Programs, applicants should submit:
+In addition to meeting the general Advanced Academic Programs criteria for admission, applicants should submit:

-- A writing sample.
-Identify an emerging trend that is likely to influence the profession of intelligence analysis.
-Drawing on at least three sources, detail the implications of the trend for the future of U.S. private and/or public intelligence operations and present your findings in a 1 to 2 page executive brief to a senior decision-maker.
+- Writing Sample: Write about an emerging security and technology trend that will likely influence the intelligence analysis profession.
+Drawing on at least three sources, detail the implications of the trend for the future of U.S. private and/or public intelligence operations and present the findings in a two-page executive brief to a senior decision-maker.
+Write the memo in full paragraphs without numbers or bullets and without AI assistance.
+Source the factual information in the text of the essay.

 Curriculum